kobotoolbox/kobo-docker/README.md

 5. Breakpoints can be inserted with e.g. `import pydevd; pydevd.settrace('${DEBUGGING_MACHINE_IP}')`.

 Remote debugging in the `kobocat` container can be accomplished in a similar manner.

+# Redis performance
+Please take a look at https://www.techandme.se/performance-tips-for-redis-cache-server/ to get rid of Warning message when starting redis containers